icinganalysis/icinganalysis.github.io/content/NACA-TN-2569.md

 ## Citations

-NACA-TN-2569 is cited by the three NACA TN's cited directly in Appendix C of the FAA icing regulations, chapter 25 [^7].
+NACA-TN-2569 is one of the three NACA TN's cited directly in Appendix C of the FAA icing regulations, chapter 25 [^7].

 An online search (scholar.google.com) found 45 citations for
 NACA-TN-2529.